 Cutting the Cord

-Once you get your Internet data running at a decent and reliable speed, you might wan to consider “cutting the cord”.
-You might be able to save a bunch of money by disconnecting DirecTV, Dish Network, AT&T DSL, etc. Then reuse a portion of that money on services like Sling TV, Netflix, Hulu, and Amazon Prime Video.
+Once you get your Internet data running at a decent and reliable speed, you might want to consider “cutting the cord”.
+You might be able to save a bunch of money by disconnecting DirecTV, Dish Network, AT&T DSL, etc. Then reuse a portion of that money on services like Sling TV, Netflix, Hulu, DirecTV Now, and Amazon Prime Video.
 When you’re ready Google “How to cut the cord and still watch live TV”.
 New articles are being published regularly.

 It Takes a Village